 Students pursuing a degree only in aerospace engineering do not have any upper-level courses that require a specific CAD software; no further action is needed if you successfully transfer an engineering graphics course from another university.
 If you are a dual major in mechanical and aerospace engineering, please see Mechanical Engineering below.

 Students pursuing a degree in civil engineering use BIM and CAD software, particularly Autodesk Revit, in the capstone design class CIE416.
 If you are not comfortable with Autodesk Revit, it is critical that you utilize the self-study package to prepare yourself before you take CIE416.

 Students pursuing a degree in environmental engineering do not have any upper-level courses that require a specific CAD software; no further action is needed if you successfully transfer an engineering graphics course from another university.

-Students pursuing a degree in mechanical engineering will need to be proficient at solid modeling using Creo Parametric.
-In particular, Creo is heavily utilized in MAE377 - Product Design in a CAE Environment.
-If you are not proficient with Creo Parametric, it is critical that you utilize the self-study package to prepare yourself before you take MAE377.
+Students pursuing a degree in mechanical engineering will need to be proficient at solid modeling using Solidworks.
+In particular, Solidworks is heavily utilized in MAE377 - Product Design in a CAE Environment (beginning in summer 2020).
+If you are not proficient with Solidworks, it is critical that you utilize the self-study package to prepare yourself before you take MAE377.